owickstrom/komposition/docs/src/user-guide/concepts/commands.md

 the <kbd>a</kbd> key.
 Clips are specified with the <kbd>c</kbd> key, and gaps with the <kbd>g</kbd> key.

-When a video or audio track is focused, you press two keys:
+When a video or audio track, or anything within a track is focused, you press two keys:

 1. add after (<kbd>a</kbd>) or add before (<kbd>a</kbd>)
 2. clip (<kbd>c</kbd>) or gap (<kbd>g</kbd>)